sabaridevk5/AI-Enterprise-Knowledge-Graph/README.md

 ## 📋 Overview

-The AI Knowledge Graph Builder is a platform that turns thousands of corporate emails (the Enron dataset) into an interactive, searchable intelligence dashboard.
+The **AI Knowledge Graph Builder** transforms massive archives of corporate communications (like the Enron email dataset) into an interactive, real-time intelligence dashboard.

-Instead of just searching for keywords, this system combines **Semantic Search** (understanding the actual meaning of the text) with **Graph Networking** (mapping exactly who is talking to whom) to help investigators instantly find hidden risks and key influencers within a company.
+By combining **Semantic Vector Search** (to understand the context of conversations) with **Graph Database Networking** (to map exact relationships), this platform allows compliance teams and executives to instantly uncover hidden risks, key influencers, and information bottlenecks.

 ---

-## 🏗️ How It Works (Architecture)
+## 🏗️ Architecture

 ```mermaid
 graph TB